JetBrains/sbt-tc-logger/README.md

 sbt-tc-logger
 =============

-SBT plugin generates TeamCity service messages to be used by SBT runner
+SBT plugin generates TeamCity service messages to be used by SBT build runner